 RMYC engages the strength and potential of youth and young adults to make a difference in themselves and their community through meaningful service opportunities, educational experiences, and employment.
 RMYC strives to meet the needs of the communities and public lands of northwest Colorado by offering a variety of programs and services for youth ages 11-30 years.

 Rocky Mountain Youth Corps is pleased to share with you our 2021-2025 Strategic Plan.
 We incorporated feedback from 86 stakeholders including current and alumni board and staff, program and project partners, funders and associates.
 This plan highlights the priority areas of focus to elevate our competence and efficacy over the next five years.
 This is a working document that will be updated annually.

-Please feel free to contact CEO, Gretchen Van De Carr if you have any questions, comments, concerns, or resources to share as we move forward with these initiatives and improvements.
+Please feel free to contact CEO, Ryan Banks if you have any questions, comments, concerns, or resources to share as we move forward with these initiatives and improvements.

-Rocky Mountain Youth Corps engages young people in the outdoors, inspiring them to use their strengths and potential to lead healthy, productive lives.
-We teach responsibility for self, community and environment through teamwork, service and experiential education.
+Rocky Mountain Youth Corps engages young people in the outdoors, empowering them to use their strengths and potential to lead healthy, productive lives.
+They build resiliency in themselves, communities and ecosystems through teamwork, service and experiential education.

-Rocky Mountain Youth Corps will be the leader in NW Colorado to provide diverse opportunities for young people to participate in outdoor based service and education for their growth, respect and responsibility to self, community and environment.
-We will do this through strong sustainable collaborations with project, program, and funding partners and the creation of a youth development center.
+Rocky Mountain Youth Corps will be the leader in the Northern and Central Rockies to provide diverse opportunities for young people to participate in outdoor based service and education for their growth, respect and responsibility to self, community and environment.
+We will do this through strong sustainable collaborations with project, program and funding partners.

 Provide opportunities for young people to personally connect to the outdoors.